 Variety is the spice of life.
 Vary the content you’re serving in your blog.
 Like everything else, too much of the same thing can get a little monotonous and boring.
 Commit to creating infographics and videos to change things up and add a little more flair to your content production.
 Your visitors will appreciate it and it might be a nice change-up for you too as opposed to producing articles.
 Keep in mind that videos will improve the dwell time of visitors as it tends to be the preferred method of learning about something.
 Not only can you increase the performance of your site, but you can also host a more enjoyable learning experience while doing so.

 When your articles can spur on a reader and entice them to click through to additional content, it means a lot of great things are happening.
 Aim to produce content that fully explains specific topics, which is rarely done effectively in less than 1000 words.
 Longer content tends to perform better.
 Provide instructional articles, case studies, guides and strategies to provoke thought and interest.
 Publishing long-form content increases the performance metrics of your website such as dwell time, bounce rate and click-through rate.
 This leads to better rankings and of course with more visibility, you receive more traffic.

 Apart from the technical improvements, a higher level of engagement leads to more conversions.
-Relationships start with the content you’re providing and if the level of engagement is low-your visitor will break it off quickly.
+Relationships start with the content you’re providing and if the level of engagement is low-your visitors will break it off quickly.
 If your content is stimulating and helping the reader in some way, they begin to trust your company which improves the likelihood of future purchases.